 Finally, consult with a reputable injury claims solicitor

 Contacting a good injury lawyer as soon as practicable will hold you in good stead in the long run.
-The solicitor will be able to determine if you have a case and will be able to advise on how to proceed with a claim including bring your case to the Injuries Board if applicable.
+The solicitor will be able to determine if you have a case and will be able to advise on how to proceed with a claim including bring your case to the Personal Injuries Assessment Board if applicable.
 It is usually a good idea not to settle your claim immediately with the other party’s insurance company, until your claim has been properly evaluated by your own lawyer.